About Milan, Italy - Home | Contact | Sitemap

 FAMOUS PEOPLE OF MILAN

-Many leading personalities of the Italian cultural life, are those intellectuals, journalists, politicians, composers or authors, have a connection to Milan.
+Many leading personalities of the Italian cultural life- intellectuals, journalists, politicians, composers or authors- have a connection to Milan.

-The novelist Alessandro Manzoni (1785 – 1873) was born in Milan and many others came here to hope for luck (like Giuseppe Verdi) or to work.
-The most widely spreaded and most appropriate opinion about Milan is that this city is open-minded and hospitable and welcomes its visitors sincerely even if it sometimes seems to be a bit curt.
+The novelist Alessandro Manzoni (1785 – 1873) was born in Milan and many others came here to find their 'lucky break' (like Giuseppe Verdi) or to work.
+The most wide-spread and fitting opinion of Milan is that this city is open-minded, hospitable and welcomes its visitors sincerely even if it sometimes seems to be a bit curt.

 Leonardo da Vinci the greatest artist who worked in Milan